 Cut your living costs as much as possible now to start putting more toward your retirement savings.
 That money will sit in you account and generate compound interest over the years — meaning the longer it’s in the account, the more money you’ll make.
 So start now.

 The company you work for may offer a 401(k), or similar workplace retirement savings account, that you can contribute to.
 The money will come directly out of your paycheck and into the account, which you can access without tax penalty at age 59 ½.

-They may also offer financial incentive with a match to your 401(k) contributions.
+They may also offer a financial incentive with a match to your 401(k) contributions.
 That means they’ll add a certain percentage of the amount you contribute.
 Try your best to contribute the highest amount your employer will match you on.
 That way you can save as much as possible for retirement.